 - Portable digital recorders are more versatile and provide better sound than “voice recorders."

-- An XLR is a three-pin connector for professional microphones.
+- An XLR is a three-pin connector for professional microphones and cables.

 - A combo input combines a three-pin XLR input and a 1/4" input into a single socket.

 - S/PDIF jacks are only useful if you have other equipment with S/PDIF jacks.

 - A wide variety of wired and wireless handheld, lavalier, shotgun, headset and stereo mics can be used with portable digital recorders that feature external microphone inputs.